lemeshovich/hassio-torrserver/README.md

 ![Supports armv7 Architecture](https://img.shields.io/badge/armv7-more%20likely-blue.svg)
 ![Supports i386 Architecture](https://img.shields.io/badge/i386-unknown-dbdbdc.svg)

-This is a TorrServer for Home Assistant.
+This is a TorrServer for HASS.

 🌟 Please consider supporting [this project](https://github.com/aatrubilin/hassio-torrserver) by giving it a star.